ripsawridge/site/site/contents/_drafts/collapse.md

 there.

-It's been suggested by Kunstler that riverine economies of barge and tugboat can reappear in the moribund forgotten towns of the northeast and middle-west.
+It's been suggested by Kunstler that riverine economies of barge and tugboat can reappear in forgotten towns of the northeast and middle-west.
 This is a post-collapse notion, but it's worth thinking about now because collapse may be long, slow and uneven.
 Events may transpire that convince people to begin shifting to wood and water for fuel and transport.
 However,